Sayvai/scaffold-webapp/README.md

 #### Not recommended to install the below modules globally

-Only install if karma complains it cannot find modules / plugin locally to project.
+Only install if karma complains it cannot find modules / plugins locally to project.

 Karma